When it comes to running and growing your membership site, there are many reasons to turn to automation and outsourcing.

 Here are some areas of your membership site that could be ready for outsourcing and automation.

 As every membership site needs content, outsourcing the creation of content is a great place to start.
 Whether you hire a writer to produce text-based content or work with someone to create videos for members, there are a number of ways to find freelancers and staff for your team.

 Popular sites like Upwork and PeoplePerHour are teeming with workers offering every type of service imaginable.
-Alternatively, specialized websites like the Problogger job board can help you connect with professionals offering a specific set of skills.
+Alternatively, specialized websites like Fiverr can help you connect with freelance professionals offering a specific set of skills.